Mail, Telephone & Tablet Privileges

 Address format for inmates residing at the main jail:

 Grand Rapids, MI 49503

-All incoming mail will be searched for contraband prior to delivery.
-The acceptable items include the following:
+- All incoming mail is searched for contraband prior to delivery.

 - Appropriate magazines or soft cover books sent directly from the publisher, bookstore, or distribution entity.
-The magazines or books may not contain “Due on Delivery” bills.
-They may not contain nudity or advocate discrimination.
+The magazines or books will not contain “Due on Delivery” bills.

-- Photographs 5x7 or smaller, except those deemed obscene.
+- Photographs 5x7 or smaller.
 There is a limit of (5) five photographs per piece of mail.

 - All publications and/or personal materials depicting any degree of nudity are not allowed.